kreijack/bombrowser/tests/TESTS.md

 ### Test 1.7 - assembly

-Test description: Insert the code '820037' in the 'Code' field,  and press the button 'Search'; press the right mouse button on the first entry and select the "Show assembly" command.
+Test description: Insert the code '820037' in the 'Code' field,  and press the button 'Search'; press the right mouse button on the first entry and select the "Show assembly by date" command.

-Expected results: The "BOMBrowser: select date" dialog is showed; thsi dialog contains a list of 820037 codes.

-Passed: [X]

-### Test 1.9 - assembly

-Test description: Insert the code '820037' in the 'Code' field,  and press the button 'Search'; ipress the right mouse button on the first entry and select the "Show assembly" command.

 Expected results: The "BOMBrowser: select date" dialog is showed; this dialog contains a list of 820037 codes.